rakeshkolpepatil/Notes/C++_Notes.md

 ```

 ### 📌 Lambda with Explicit Return Type Conversion
-- lambda function that takes arguments and returns the result, explicitly specifying the return type.
+- Lambda function that takes arguments and returns the result, explicitly specifying the return type.
-- The 'int' return type will convert the output type to 'int' irrespective of the argument type.
+- The `'int'` return type will convert the output type to `'int'` irrespective of the argument type.

   ```cpp
   auto result = [](double a, double b) -> int{